orb-community/orb-website/docs/documentation/running_orb_agent.md

 !!! question

     Is the agent Docker image not starting correctly?
 Do you have a specific use case?
 Have you found a bug?
-Come talk to us [live on Slack](https://join.slack.com/t/ns1labs/shared_invite/zt-qqsm5cb4-9fsq1xa~R3h~nX6W0sJzmA), or [file a GitHub issue here](https://github.com/ns1labs/orb/issues/new/choose).
+Come talk to us [live on Slack](https://netdev.chat/) in the `#orb` channel, or [file a GitHub issue here](https://github.com/ns1labs/orb/issues/new/choose).

 ## Configuration files